JessMair/Tots-Play/README.md

 There is no issue with the presentaion if this heading on the site and therefore I do not intend on changing this code.

 I checked the CSS with W3C Jigsaw and no errors were found.

+# Responsiveness

+I checked the website's responsiveness using Google Chrome Dev Tools.
+Mobile, tablet and desktop sizes were tested and all worked well.
+It also responded on each breakpoint that were set up on Media Query's and no visual or functional errors found

+# Version Control

+- GitHub
+- Gitpod

+Gitpod served as the local repository and IDE.
+GitHUb served as the remote respsitory.

+The following steps were followed to maintain version control;

+- I created a repository on GitHub and named it 'Tots Play'
+- I then signed in to Gitpod and opened a new workspace via the repository name 'Tots Play'
+- I created the pages, folders and files on GitPod
+- I saved my work on GitPod at regular intervals and pushed it to GitHub to keep it safe

+This is the process i followed after completing each significant section of code, I typed teh following into the terminal:
+- git add .
+(This added the work to git)
+- git commit -m "COMMIT MESSAGE" (This commited the work)
+- git push (This pushed the work to GitHub)

 # Deployment